Geriatric Medicine

 RMathews@jpshealth.org

 After graduating the JPS Geriatric Fellowship, Dr. Mathews focused on building an outpatient Geriatric practice in an underserved part of the community which further kindled her interest in learning more about social determinants of health.
 As the Geriatric Service line grew at JPS, she took on a more active role in academics and leadership.
-She has a strong desire to help provide excellent Geriatric care throughout the continuum of care settings and as a lifelong student she is participating in the Geriatric Practice Leadership Institute and other grant initiatives with the HRSA WEHAIL grant.
+She has a strong desire to help provide excellent Geriatric care throughout the continuum of care settings and as a lifelong student she participated in the Geriatric Practice Leadership Institute and other grant initiatives with the HRSA WEHAIL grant.
 Born and raised in Toronto Canada, Dr. Mathews has a fondness for all things "Maple" including Leaf's hockey, autumn leaves and anything maple glazed.
 In her spare time, she can be found gardening, travelling and exploring the DFW food scene with her husband.

 Associate Program Director